 SELECTION (ONLINE SUBMISSION)

-Interested schools can select up to five students to enter the competition where each student delivers a presentation through a video format.
+Interested schools can submit up to 5 entries for the competition, wherein each entry is an individual presentation from a single student.

 Guidelines for Presentations

 Presentations must be based on visual works.
 Finalists must select either one work or a cohesive series of works by the same artist.
 Other visual works may be used to provide context.